Decoration meeting #19: Ripaton, part 2, decoration without waste

 Do you have a project that you dream of realizing one day?

 I would like us to be able to wear Ripaton in Europe as we were able to do in France.
 Today, very humbly, our company is a reference in terms of table legs and eco-responsible furniture.
-It's really great what we managed to do in 5 years.
-Our goal now is to develop the brand in Europe and become a reference.
+It's really great what we've managed to do in 5 years.
+Our goal now is to develop the brand in Europe and become a benchmark.
 It would be an achievement for me and all our collaborators.
 We have worked hard to be well established in France.
 It is therefore a great challenge to succeed in doing so in Europe.
 This would be the culmination of this adventure.

 What are your sources of inspiration?